Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 Furthermore, connecting to other services increases the visibility of your application.

-4. Search
+4. Smart Search & AI-Based Discovery

-It should go without saying that you should allow your users to search for music, artists, videos, and albums.
 Now, let’s look at how you may improve your music identification app.
 We’ve included some features below that you can add later.

 Functions Your Music Identification App Would Require in the Future

-Here are some features that you may include in your app like Shazam in the future:
+Here are some features that you may include in your app, like Shazam, in the future:

 1) Personal Account

-Those who use Shazam regularly may have noticed that the app’s UI has been refreshed and several new features have been introduced.
-Developers seek to make their apps more customised, so users can now sign up for your app to keep the tags from getting mixed up with others (friends, family members, and so on.)
+Developers seek to make their apps more customised, so users can now sign up for your app to keep the tags from getting mixed up with those of others (friends, family members, and so on)

 2) Visual Recognition Capabilities